heyitsaamir/SalatTimesBar/docs/index.md

 # Download

 The app is distributed directly on Github.
 [Check out the releases page](https://github.com/heyitsaamir/SalatTimesBar/releases).
+Simply go to the latest release, download the dmg file and run it to install.

 # Issues